gabteles/RGSSPlus/README.md

 RGSSPlus
 ========

-New version of RGSS, written in C
+New version of RGSS, written in C++